Signature: Portugal & the Azores Islands - 14 Days

 Angra do Heroísmo

-Immerse yourself in Terceira’s geological origins on an exploration of the island's spectacular volcanic landscape.
+Immerse yourself in Terceira’s geological origins on a full-day exploration of the island's spectacular volcanic landscape.
 Take in sweeping views from the Monte Brasil Caldera and Serra do Cume viewpoints, then descend into the Algar do Carvão, a striking volcanic chimney left behind from an eruption millions of years ago.
-Witness the sulfuric fumaroles of Furnas do Enxofre to appreciate the powerful and raw forces of nature that shaped the geography of the entire archipelago.
-Continue to the vineyards of Biscoitos for a walk and wine tasting, followed by a delicious dinner at a traditional quinta .
+Witness the sulfuric fumaroles to appreciate the powerful and raw forces of nature that shaped the geography of the entire archipelago.
+Visit the house and museum of a prominent Azorean author then continue to the vineyards of Biscoitos for a walk and wine tasting before returning to the hotel.

 • Day 11